gaubiago/learning-react/README.md

 - Handling Events

-  - You pass the function as an expression to the event&mdash; you do not call the function (no parenthesis)
+  - You pass the function reference as an expression to the event&mdash; you do not call the function (no parenthesis)

   ```js
   handleIncrement() {